Learn how to set up ticketing through your Handbid site!

 - Sales Options

-- Event Only (this would really not apply to tickets but more so to Raffle Tickets, etc.)
+- Event Only - this would really not apply to tickets but more so to do a wine pull or any item that you want to sell from an iPad or laptop at an event.

 - Description - Ticket description